The Yes 4 Minneapolis charter amendment, explained

 Re: The Yes 4 Minneapolis charter amendment, explained

-From what I understand, the max would have been 15 years with a minimum serving of 8.gounion wrote: ↑Fri Feb 18, 2022 12:39 pm Agreed.
+gounion wrote: Fri Feb 18, 2022 12:39 pm Agreed.
 “I’m sorry” really isn’t a defense.
 Justice isn’t about forgiveness.
 I’m quite sure that, once sober, a drunk driver is sorry they caused an accident that got someone killed.
 But that doesn’t mean you don’t pay the price.

 It’s the old “God forgives me, why can’t you?”
 Being sorry might get a murderer into heaven, but it doesn’t mean you don’t pay the price here on earth.